guillermoC9/bits-and-nibbles/README.md

   Pseudo-random number generators for general purpose or criptography.
 - ### Primes:
   Generate quality prime numbers is really important.
 Let's do it taking advantage of our random stuff.
+- ### RSA:
+  The infamous Public Key algorithm that many asume broken by *'Quantom computers'*, although none of them proved it completely broken.
+I think it still has few tricks up the sleeve.
 - ### mpint:
   Multi-precision number support.
 - ### Time (time & ticks):